BROWNFIELDS CASE STUDIES

 Across the great state of Arizona, many communities are looking to revitalize areas that were once thriving.
 Some of your favorite areas from around the State may have been originally a part of the Brownfield Program.

-Scroll below to see a few recent Brownfield projects here in Arizona.
+Scroll below to see a few recent Brownfield projects here in the Copper Corridor.

 Hayden Motel Site